‘I’m not going to make a deal’ on Ukraine: Trump

 The Alaska meeting comes as Trump has hardened his stance towards Moscow, agreeing to allow additional US weapons to reach Ukraine and threatening tariffs against buyers of Russian oil.

-Even so, the prospect of Trump hosting Putin, on US soil, in what will be the first meeting between leaders of the United States and Russia since 2021, has revived fears that he might agree to a deal that forces big concessions from Kyiv or weakens European security.
+Even so, the prospect of Trump hosting Putin, on US soil, in what will be the first meeting between leaders of the US and Russia since 2021, has revived fears that he might agree to a deal that forces big concessions from Kyiv.

 Reuters